Wake Forest Outdoors

 Six Sundays in Spring

-Grab your picnic blanket and lawn chair and head to Joyner Park for the 2019 Six Sundays in Spring concert series.
-Scheduled from 5:00 PM – 7:00 PM on consecutive Sundays from April 28 through June 2, these free outdoor concerts offer something for all music lovers.
+Grab your picnic blanket and lawn chair and head to E. Carroll Joyner Park (701 Harris Road) for the 2020 Six Sundays in Spring concert series.
+Scheduled from 5:00 PM – 7:00 PM on consecutive Sundays from May 3 through May 31, these free outdoor concerts offer something for all music lovers.
 Food and refreshments will be available for purchase or bring your own picnic.
 Visit wakeforestnc.gov and search “Six Sundays.”

 Music at Midday

-Beginning Thursday, May 9, and continuing on consecutive Thursdays throughout May, enjoy live performances by local music artists from noon – 1:00 PM in Town Hall’s Centennial Plaza, 301 S. Brooks Street.
+On Thursday, May 14 and Thursday, May 21, enjoy live performances by local music artists from noon – 1:00 PM in Town Hall’s Centennial Plaza.
 Assorted dessert food truck vendors will be on-site during each concert.
-Bring your lunch and come enjoy the entertainment, while experiencing springtime in beautiful downtown Wake Forest.
+Bring your lunch and come enjoy the entertainment while experiencing springtime in beautiful Downtown Wake Forest.
 Visit wakeforestnc.gov and search “Midday Music.”

-The PRCR Department is delighted to offer Family Movie Nights at Joyner Park.
-Presented by Thomas Walters Allstate, showings are scheduled for May 25 (Incredibles 2), June 22 (Wreck It Ralph – Ralph Breaks the Internet), July 27 (Mulan), and August 10 (Bumblebee).
+The PRCR Department is delighted to of-fer Family Movie Nights at Joyner Park, presented by Thomas Walters Allstate; Bumgarner & Martin Orthodontics; Arrow Church; Howard, Perry & Walston – The Abshire Team; and Mosquito Joe.
+Movie showings are scheduled for May 23 (The Little Mermaid), June 20 (The Secret Life of Pets 2), July 25 (Spiderman Into the Spider-Verse), and August 8 (Aladdin – Live Action).
 Family Movie Nights will also include movie-related pre-show activities beginning at 7:15 PM.
 Showtime is 8:30 PM and admission is free.
-Various food vendors will be on-site selling snacks and beverages.
+Assorted food vendors will be on-site selling snacks and beverages.
 Visit wakeforestnc.gov and search “Movie Nights.”

 Historic Cemetery Walking Tour

-The Historic Wake Forest Cemetery Walking Tour offers unique insight into the lives of town residents from generations past.
-Free and open to the public, this year’s tour is Saturday, May 11, from 9:30 AM – 12:30 PM, at the Wake Forest Cemetery, 400 N. White Street.
+The Historic Wake Forest Cemetery Walking Tour offers unique insight into the lives of Wake Forest residents from generations past.
+Free and open to the public, this year’s tour is Saturday, May 9, from 9:30 AM – 12:30 PM, at the Wake Forest Cemetery, 400 N. White Street.
 Parking is available within the cemetery grounds.
-Visit wakeforestnc.gov and search “Cemetery Tour.”
+Volunteer docents are needed on the day of the event to stand or sit at various tour locations and recount the lives, accomplishments, and contributions of our historic and notable cemetery residents.
+For more information, contact Alan O’Shaughnessy at email@example.com or visit wakeforestnc.gov and search “Cemetery Tour.”

 National Trails Day